python-lsp/python-lsp-server/README.md

 virtualenv env
 . env/bin/activate

-# Install pyls
+# Install pylsp
 pip install .

 # Install the vscode-client extension
 cd vscode-client
 yarn install

-# Run VSCode which is configured to use pyls
+# Run VSCode which is configured to use pylsp
 # See the bottom of vscode-client/src/extension.ts for info
 yarn run vscode -- $PWD/../
 ```

-Then to debug, click View -> Output and in the dropdown will be pyls.
+Then to debug, click View -> Output and in the dropdown will be pylsp.
 To refresh VSCode, press `Cmd + r`

 ## License